k4yt3x/lexicon/README.md

 Aside from the basic shellcode encoding/decoding functionality, this shellcode executor also features the following anti-debug/analysis techniques:

-- Stores the DJB2 hash of the English words instead of plaintext strings.
+- Stores the DJB2 hash of the English words in the lookup table instead of plaintext strings.
 - Detects debuggers by abusing the `SIGTRAP` signal handler.
 - Obfuscates the control flow by manually overwriting the `main` function's return address with the allocated shellcode's address.
 - Hides the allocation of r/w/x memory in the `_init_array`.